dnkllhr/ExtendEvaluateF/README.md

 [//]: # ( all the test [unit and acceptance code] you wrote for the client, detailed instructions on how to run the tests, & )

+First, build the [Google C++ Testing Framework](https://github.com/google/googletest/) by executing the following command in the root directory:

+    make gtestlib

+This only has to be done once.

-To build and execute all tests, simply
+Each time you want to build and run the tests, simply execute the following command in the root directory:

     make tests